-Watch the Nottingham Open live on the BBC
+Murray enters Nottingham Open - watch live on BBC

 The tournament concludes on Sunday, 18 June.

-The BBC also has live coverage of the grass-court events at Birmingham, Queen's and Eastbourne, and there will be comprehensive coverage of Wimbledon across the BBC from 3-16 July.
+The BBC also has live coverage of the grass-court events at Birmingham, Queen's and Eastbourne, and there will be comprehensive coverage of Wimbledon across the BBC from 3 to 16 July.

 - No small talk, no messages, just one kiss: Dannii Minogue plays Cupid in I Kissed A Boy